 - Gain a sound theoretical knowledge of toxicology.

 - Develop a variety of analytical and writing and presentation skills.

 - Become familiar with the importance of experimental design and statistical analysis.

 - Conduct a research project which allows these skills to be further developed.

-Successful students will normally hold at least a Second Class Honours Level 8 degree, or equivalent international qualification, from a diversity of undergraduate disciplines, ranging from Chemistry through Life Science subjects.
-Students are also considered who have a Level 7 degree, or equivalent international qualification, and three years relevant work experience.
+Successful students will normally hold at least a Second Class Honours Level 8 degree (2.2 minimum) from a diversity of undergraduate disciplines, ranging from Chemistry through Life Science subjects.
+Students are also considered who have a Level 7 degree and three years relevant work experience.
 IELTS score of 6.0+ (with not less than 5.5 in any one component) is required for students where English is not their native language.

 1 year, full-time

 Closing date: Please refer to review/closing dates website.